hylandpad/Lancer_Downtime_Macro/README.md

                   Info: "Monumental Informational Flavor Text"},
                 ]}
 </code>

+## Issues
+1. going into negative rolls will result in bad functionality. need to implement a floor of 1 for all rolls and overrides.

 ## TO DOs for V3:
 1. Better incrementing logic for journal entries in downtime folder